Veterinary Assistant Series (Online)

 Series bundles are not eligible for partial drops or refunds.
 Transfers to other open sessions of the same course are available.
 Please refer to your school for additional details regarding drops, transfers, and refunds on Series bundles.

-To register for this course offered through Ed2Go, please visit:
+To register for the course please click the link below

 Northern Lights College works with trusted third party education providers to deliver current and relevant online courses.
 We pride ourselves on ensuring the appropriate security measures are being conducted to keep your personal information safe.
 To learn more about NLC's policies visit https://www.nlc.bc.ca/policies